anubhav-auth/anubhav-auth/README.md

 Third-year Computer Science student specializing in building scalable backend systems and modern Android applications.
 My work focuses on applying microservice architecture patterns with Spring Boot and creating robust, user-centric mobile experiences with Kotlin and Jetpack Compose.
 I am actively seeking **Backend or Android Software Engineering Internships** where I can contribute to solving complex problems and enhance my skills in a professional environment.

--   🧠 **Core Interests:** Distributed Systems, Clean Architecture, Mobile UI/UX.
+-   🧠 **Core Interests:** Distributed Systems, Clean Architecture, Mobile.

 -   🌱 **Currently Exploring:** Advanced Rust for systems programming and deeper applications of AI/ML.